Betfair vs. Matchbook: Betting exchange markets, odds, and more

 Commercial content | New Customers Only | 18+

 Betfair and Matchbook are two of the biggest betting exchanges in the world, letting bettors go head to head on their wagers, rather than taking on the book directly.
 With this type of betting growing in popularity, the battle of Betfair vs. Matchbook continues to heat up.
 This guide will compare the two to determine which betting exchange is best.

 |£20 free bet

 Matchbook welcome offer T&Cs:

 New Customers Only.
-If your bet loses we will refund your stake up to max of £10.
-Bet must be placed within 7 days of sign up.
-Visa and Mastercard deposit only.
+If your bet loses we will refund your stake up to max of £10 in cash.
+Bet must be placed within 7 days of sign-up.
+Visa and Mastercard deposits only.
 Refunds paid within 72 hours 18+.
 T&C's apply.

 Betfair welcome offer T&Cs:

 New customers only, bet up to €/£20 on the Exchange and if your first bet loses, we’ll refund you €/£20 in Cash.
 Bet must be placed in first 7 days of account opening.
 T&Cs apply

 While Betfair’s welcome offer is more straightforward than that of Matchbook, it doesn’t do much to move the needle for most players, especially those who prefer to play for higher stakes.

 Matchbook’s welcome offer is a bit more convoluted, but the £10 risk-free bet as a result of this welcome offer makes it more worthwhile than what Betfair has put out there.